-Kim Kardashian Ruled Met Gala In Body-Hugging Versace: Her Weight Loss Secrets
+Kim Kardashian Ruled Met Gala In Body-Hugging Versace: Her Weight-Loss Secrets

 Typically when a woman loses weight, her chest shrinks along with the rest of her body because the breasts are mostly fat tissue.
 In Kim’s case, the suspiciously targeted weight loss she experienced after her pregnancies have caused many to speculate that she got butt implants, fat transfers to her hips and buttocks to exaggerate her hourglass figure, liposuction, and breast augmentation.

-Kim has not addressed whether she got body-sculpting plastic surgery, but has admitted getting Botox injections, fillers, and anti-aging laser treatments to smooth out wrinkles.
+Kim has not addressed whether she got body-sculpting plastic surgery but has admitted getting Botox injections, fillers, and anti-aging laser treatments to smooth out wrinkles.
 Whatever she’s doing, there’s no denying that her jaw-dropping look at the Met Gala slayed the red carpet.